twincats/apptest/README.md

 ## About

 This is wails app testing github
-Add more line more more PR commit.
+Add more line more PR commit.

+This wails App Only intended to use for windows os only

 ## Building